kg7oem/pulsar/README.txt

 Warnings aside the reliability is pretty good at this point with the software routinely running for 12 hours with out an issue.

+Limitations

+  * Only built and tested on Debian/GNU Linux and Ubuntu
+  * Not all connection forms work
+    * Mixing from multiple outputs to one input
+    * N:N connections from a node's output channels to another node's input channels

 Implemented features